MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-702-Capital-Adequacy/subpart-B-Mandatory-Discretionary-Supervisory-Actions/section-702.206.md

 (3) Contain such other information as the NCUA Board has required.

-(4) Notwithstanding paragraphs (c)(1), (2), and (3) of this section, the Board may permit a credit union that is undercapitalized to submit to the Regional Director a streamlined NWRP plan attesting that its reduction in capital was caused by share growth and that such share growth is a temporary condition due to COVID-19.
-A streamlined NWRP plan is permitted between May 28, 2020 and December 31, 2020.
+(4) Notwithstanding paragraphs (c)(1), (2), and (3) of this section, the Board may permit a credit union that is undercapitalized to submit to the Regional Director a streamlined NWRP plan attesting that its reduction in capital was caused by share growth and that such share growth is a temporary condition due to the COVID-19 pandemic.
+A streamlined NWRP plan is permitted between April 19, 2021 and March 31, 2022.

 (d) *Criteria for approval of NWRP.* The NCUA Board shall not accept a NWRP plan unless it -